FBAR vs. Form 8938: Which Should You File?

 Don’t worry.
 We’re here to help make sense of it all.
 In this guide, we’re going to look at two common forms for Americans abroad: the FBAR and Form 8938.
 These two forms are similar, but with some noteworthy differences.

+The FBAR was designed to combat tax evasion by making it harder for US citizens to hide money in offshore accounts.
 FBAR reporting requirements have been in place since 1970.
 However, those requirements only became enforceable in 2010 with the passing of the Foreign Account Tax Compliance Act (FATCA).
 FATCA requires virtually all foreign banks to disclose the details of any account holders who are US citizens.
 That means that the IRS generally knows which expats are failing to file an FBAR when required.